alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.

-Although the 'restorative justice' term was coined in 1970 in the context of social work and justice systems, restorative practice has its roots in indigenous practices employed in cultures all over the world.
+The 'restorative justice' term was coined in 1970 in the context of social work and justice systems, but the restorative practice has its roots in indigenous practices employed in cultures all over the world.

 ## 3. Restorative Practice